JhonnyJason/memory-decay-sources/ressources/README.md

-# Memory Decay
+# memory-decay

 # Background
-In many applications it seems like a useful capability to have some specific datafield of an object being automatically deleted over time.
+In many applications it seems like a useful capability to have datafields of an object automatically deleted after some time.

-For example authentication codes, which are valid for a limited time.
+For example authentication codes, which are valid for a limited time and many more.

-Also it seems in a generalized form this might be useful on other cases as well.

 # Usage